avajs/ava/docs/07-test-timeouts.md

 npx ava --timeout=100 # 100 milliseconds
 ```

+### `.timeout(ms, message?)`

-Timeouts can also be set individually for each test.
+Timeouts can also be set individiually for each test.
+A test will fail if the test is not completed after `ms`.
 These timeouts are reset each time an assertion is made.

 ```js
 test('foo', t => {